mxmlnwbr/maxnovu8/README.md

-# Maximilian Weber Portfolio
+# My Portfolio

-This is a personal portfolio website built with Next.js, showcasing Maximilian Weber's skills, projects, and experience.
+This is a personal portfolio website built with Next.js, showcasing my skills, projects, and experience for novu.
 The site features a modern, responsive design with animated elements and a sleek dark theme.

 ## Features